sevity/coin_strategy/README.md

 ## setup
 # dependency
-pip install binance
+pip install python-binance

-# key setup
+# sample ( you need to set your api_key and secret_key in sample.py)
-see sample.py
+python sample.py